THE NEW HAMPSHIRE SPAY/NEUTER PROGRAM: Lessons From The First 10 Years

 Almost all of the funding for our program comes from a small surcharge on dog licenses issued throughout the state.
 Dog licenses have to be renewed every year in New Hampshire, so the license surcharge gives us a steady and predictable source of income.
 The main disadvantage is that the program’s income becomes dependent on how many caretakers comply with the licensing laws.
 At first, the $2 surcharge didn’t bring in enough revenue to operate our program throughout the year.
 Instead of trying to get the surcharge increased, the Pet Overpopulation Committee that oversees the program took steps to have veterinarians send copies of all the rabies certificates they issued to local licensing officials.
 This simple procedure has increased the number of licenses issued by more than fifty percent.
 The $2 surcharge generates about 25 cents for each resident of the state every year, enough revenue for us to operate our program year-round.
 The other revenue source we considered, a specialty license plate, typically generates about 5 cents per resident each year.

 A dog license surcharge, then has provided us with an adequate and annualized source of revenue.
 But our situation is not ideal.
-Applying the surcharge across the board, to both sterilized and unsterilized dogs, allows us to keep the amount of the surcharge small (an important consideration in New England) but it is not very progressive.
-A more sensible design would be to increase the amount of the surcharge substantially — say to $10 — and apply it only to unsterilized dogs.
-This procedure would not only provide enough revenue for the program, it would also give people an incentive to have their dog sterilized.
+Applying the surcharge across the board, to both altered and unaltered dogs, allows us to keep the amount of the surcharge small (an important consideration in New England) but it is not very progressive.
+A more sensible design would be to increase the amount of the surcharge substantially — say to $10 — and apply it only to unaltered dogs.
+This procedure would not only provide enough revenue for the program, it would also give people an incentive to have their dog spayed or neutered.

 3. Establishing An Oversight Committee